 We soon headed back to the flat for a quiet afternoon riposo, my group lazily lounging in their beds and making use of the newly available Wifi.
 Sitting alone on the small balcony, I watched the throng of other tourists wander the busy Ruga Guiffa and pause to look in shops full of trinkets and postcards.
 I spied a gelato shop nearby and mentally added it to our itinerary for the evening.

 After dinner from a delicious kiosk on the street level of our building and decadent gelato for dessert, we wandered to the south with no particular destination in mind.
 The streets soon opened up to the south shore of the island where a line of gondolas, moored for the night, heaved and pitched with the waves crashing the shore.
 There's something intoxicating about the discovery of wondrous places.
 I could have watched those boats for hours.
 We headed west down the wide passerella and crossed the Ponte della Pagila.
 I spied another interesting bridge, and apparently snapped a night view of the Bridge of Sighs.
 Who knew.

 I reluctantly turned away from the glistening water's edge and rounded the corner, prodded by the bricked paved path.
 We had no idea we were staying so close to the famed Piazza San Marco and St. Mark's Basilica.
-I stopped short and caught my breath in amazement at the dazzling panorama before us.
+I was greeted by the famed Lion of Venice, stunningly illuminated by the evening lights and perched above the ornate entrance to the Doge's Palace.
+As I turned around, I stopped short and caught my breath in amazement at the dazzling panorama before us.

 The plaza was full of life, absolutely bursting with a cacophony of sound.
 I counted no less than five stages with musicians playing completely different genres to the delight of the people seated at tables for two before them.
 Waiters danced between couples and served with a harmonic grace one would expect in such a magnificent setting.